HabitatFramework/UserGuide/interface/interface.rst

 	Allows the user to select the maximum number of unique field values that will be retrieved each time the :guilabel:`Get Values` button is pressed when using the 'Advanced Query Builder' (see :ref:`advanced_query_builder_window` for details).
 The maximum number of rows that can be retrieved at any time cannot exceed 100,000.
 This number should be reduced if performance issues are experienced when the :guilabel:`Get Values` button is pressed or when the drop-down list is used on the 'Advanced Query Builder'.

 	.. note::
-		This option is only available if 'Use Advanced Query Builder?' is selected.
+		This option is only available if 'Use Advanced Query Builder' is selected.

 Warn Before GIS Select
-	Allows users to determine if/when a pop-up warning/information message should be displayed prior to selecting features in GIS, e.g. when applying a filter (see :ref:`_filter_by_attributes` for details) or when selecting the features for all INCIDs in the active filter.
+	Allows users to determine if/when a pop-up warning/information message should be displayed prior to selecting features in GIS, e.g. when applying a filter (see :ref:`filter_by_attributes` for details) or when selecting the features for all INCIDs in the active filter.
 The available options are:

 		* Always - Warn/inform the user before **every** GIS select, regardless of the expected number of features to be select or the method of selection to be used.
 		* Joins - Only warn/inform the user when a temporary **join** will be performed in GIS in order to select the features.